-MePDCL would request the Hon'ble Commission to allow th uniform hike in tariff across all categories to recover the gap.
+MePDCL would request the Hon'ble Commission to allow the uniform hike in tariff across all categories to recover the gap.

-3 Objections by Meghalaya Power Limited
+2.4.
+Objections by Meghalaya Power Limited

-Cross Subsidy Surcharge
+a) Cross Subsidy Surcharge

 (4-7) It is respectfully submitted that the determination of CSS needs to be done in a manner that while it compensates the distribution licensee, it does not constrain introduction of competition through open access.
-In this regard, the Tariff Policy also defines a formulae for computation of CSS as depicted below:
+In this regard, the Tariff Policy also defines a formula for computation of CSS as depicted below: